cykj40/Word-Masters/README.md

 # Word-Masters

 ## Description:
-It's a Wordle clone I am doing as part of a course on Front End Masters.
+ Wordle clone I am doing as part of a course on Front End Masters.